 Knowing that Caramel Mama's here will make you listen more deeply.
 So it's good that you know that now.
-Because, if you're like me, your first few listens would otherwise get submerged in the orchestral folk-pop bombast.
+Because, if you're like me, your first few listens will get submerged in the orchestral folk-pop bombast.
 Persevere!
 It's really a good song!
-The melodies are sophisticated and beautiful, the harmonies addictive.
-There are cool brass and clarinet parts, too.
+The melodies are sophisticated, the harmonies addictive.
+There are cool brass and clarinet parts.
 The arrangement is overdramatic, no doubt about it, but what's happening lyrically up in that sky above the sea is dramatic too — as is the song's personal drama, even if the way Matsumoto gets it across is characteristically subdued.

 And here's the really cool thing: this song may be the grand finale of the entire Town of Wind concept.*

-There aren't a lot of references online to this song, but in one of them, a commenter calls it the story of somebody who escapes the Town of Wind.
+There aren't a lot of references online to either these words or their music, but in one of them, someone calls this the story of somebody who escapes the Town of Wind.
 I don't see textual evidence for that per se, but I love the image.

-The way I understand it, this is the song in which Takashi washes his hands — or, as the metaphorical case may be, his oil paints — clean.
-Hosono killed the band Matsumoto gave his heart to — alright, well, that's the end of that.
+My present understanding is that this is the song in which Takashi washes his hands — or, as the metaphorical case may be, his oil paints — clean.
+Hosono killed the band Matsumoto gave his heart to — alright, so that's the end of that.
+No leftover sentiment.
 Let's wrap things up.

 If my interpretation is on point, the question remains: who's this "you" ?
-I can't figure it out.
-If or when I do, the translation may need some editing.
-But for now, here it is, with the central piece missing — which is itself, come to think of it, an appropriate metaphor for the end of Happy End: the songwriter alive & well — at the top of his game, in fact — but the context in which he thought his art would flourish, gone.
+I can't figure it out, and if or when I do, the translation may need editing, but for now, here it is even so, with its central piece missing — which ("central piece missing") is itself, come to think of it, an appropriate metaphor for the end of Happy End: the songwriter alive & well — better at his art than he'd ever yet been, actually — but the context in which he thought his art would flourish, gone.

 Would Hosono have made a Well, You Know, It's Summer-like masterpiece out of these words?
 Of course he would've, why even ask?
 But this was the world after Happy End and before Seiko Matsuda.
 There weren't a whole lot of Hosono/Matsumoto songs written in the years between 1973 and 1982.**

-* at least prior to its unexpected one-off revival on Shigeru's 1975 album Band Wagon
+* at least until its unforeseen revival on Shigeru's 1975 album Band Wagon.

 :::